cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 * Master Pi has hostname `red` and is connected to the internet via interface `eth1` (usb -> ethernet) cable
 * Master Pi is connected to network switch on `eth0` (private interface that workers will connect to)
 * Cloudmesh is installed using `curl -Ls http://cloudmesh.github.io/get/pi | sh`
 * If you choose to use WiFi `wlan0` I do not recommend using ssh to set this up as your ssh pipe will break on step 3 and you will need to wait for the command to complete before you are allowed back in.
-I recommend using a desktop setup in this case.
+I recommend using a desktop setup in this case as the command will most likely result in an error.

 ---
 ## Step 1.
 Create necessary workers